 Pipedream is fully programmable - you can write any code to control your workflows - but also fully-managed: Pipedream runs your code, so you don't have to manage any infrastructure and can focus on your workflow's logic.

 Pipedream workflows allow you to run any Node.js code that connects to the Zoom API.
-Just create a new workflow, then add pre-built Zoom actions (create a meeting, send a chat message, etc.) or write your own Node code.
+Just create a new workflow (opens new window), then add prebuilt Zoom actions (create a meeting, send a chat message, etc.) or write your own code.
 These workflows can be triggered by HTTP requests, timers, email, or on any app-based event (new tweets, a Github PR, Zoom events, etc).

 You can also subscribe to a private SSE stream that lets you listen for these events in your own application, in real time.
 This allows you to use Pipedream to host the event source, which can trigger existing code in your own infrastructure (vs. a Pipedream workflow).